Skip to Content

 FAQ About Finding Topaz

 Topaz forms in rocks with cavities.
-Generally, igneous rocks are the best hosts for topaz to form Granite, pegmatite, rhyolite, and feldspar are among the best candidates to search for topaz.
+Generally, igneous rocks are the best hosts for topaz to form Granite, pegmatite, rhyolite, and feldspar, which are among the best candidates to search for topaz.

 Is Topaz Rare to Find?